Lectures on AKSZ Sigma Models for Physicists: Quantization

-We take the same gauge fixing fermion and the same boundary conditions as the Poisson sigma model.
-From the analysis of the moduli on the space of observables, we find the observables on the boundary have the following form,
+We take the same gauge fixing fermion and the same boundary conditions as in the case of the Poisson sigma model in Section \ref{BVQuantizations}.
+Observables are correlation functions of $m+1$ vertex operators on the boundary.
+From the analysis of the moduli of insertion points of the observables, the observables on the boundary have the following form,